-The Stanford Advanced Heart Failure Transplant Cardiology (AHFTC) fellowship program is a one-year training program that follows an academic calendar (July 1-June30).
+The Stanford Advanced Heart Failure Transplant Cardiology (AHFTC) fellowship program is a one-year training program that follows an academic calendar (July 1-June 30).
 At the end of the program, graduating fellows will qualify to serve as medical directors of UNOS-certified heart transplant programs and will be eligible for certification in Advanced Heart Failure and Transplant Cardiology by the American Board of Internal Medicine (ABIM).

 Our program was among the first in the country to be certified by the Accreditation Council for Graduate Medical Education (ACGME), with accreditation starting in July 2013.
-We accept three fellows per year, and candidates must have completed general cardiology training at an ACGME-accredited site.
+We accept three fellows per year, and candidates must have completed general cardiology training at an ACGME-accredited program.

 The program consists of 3 clinical rotations, each of 4 months’ duration: